dddrrreee/cs240lx-20spr/labs/11-gc/README.md

 ---------------------------------------------------------------------------
 ### Post-script: A key point about cross-checking

-Last lab we used cross-checking to try to make sure everyone has the same allocation algorithm.
-Obviously, cross-checking across code written by different people can be tricky since there are often multiple legal ways to do some action --- if one person picks X and another Y, we can get spurious differences.
+Last lab we used cross-checking to try to make sure everyone had the same allocation algorithm.
+Obviously, cross-checking across code written by different people can be tricky since there are often multiple legal ways to do some action --- if one person picks X and another Y, we will get spurious differences.
 (In addition, it's tricky when the lab isn't very clear about what you are supposed to do!)
 However, with that said, the problem of spurious differences can largely disappear when